 Optimizing Your Website Speed For Mobile Users (And Why It Matters)

-You think desktop users are impatient?
-Consider your average mobile user, who are often trying to grab a quick glimpse at a site while standing in line, riding the bus, or some other tedious, mundane task where they’d rather be doing something else (like reading about web development, for instance.)
+Do you think desktop users are impatient?
+Consider your average mobile user, who is often trying to grab a quick glimpse at a site while standing in line, riding the bus, or some other tedious, mundane task where they’d rather be doing something else (like reading about web development, for instance.)

 Wondering why website speed matters for mobile users, in particular?
 Mobile users fall behind desktop users in several important metrics, most notably, time spent on site, bounce rate, and pages per visit.
 Considering that over 30% of all online shopping happens via a mobile device, annually, and is only expected to rise, this is a huge opportunity, as well as a common mistake that many web developers make.

-Here’s a tool we also recommended that will allow you to test your website speed for mobile devices – https://testmysite.thinkwithgoogle.com/
+Here’s a tool we also recommended that will allow you to test your website speed for mobile devices – Test Your Site

 Still not convinced website speed is important?
 Here’s a quote that’s extensively used, a study completed by the Aberdeen Group found that “A 1-second delay in page load time equals 11% fewer page views, a 16% decrease in customer satisfaction, and 7% loss in total sales conversions.”
 This particular research study dates back to 2008, so if anything, user expectations of fast loading websites are on the rise.

-Want to know how our web developers can help your website load faster?
+Want to know how our Northern Virginia web design team can help your website load faster?
 Get in touch with us today and our team will help you improve your website speed!